-The outstanding securities consist of Class A Ordinary Shares, Warrants, the Institutional Investor Warrants and warrants issued in connection with the Urbvan acquisition.
+The outstanding Securities consist of Class A Ordinary Shares and Warrants.

 Authorized Shares

 The Articles authorize the issuance of up to 555,000,000 shares, consisting of (a) 500,000,000 Class A Ordinary Shares and (b) 55,000,000 preferred shares.
 All outstanding Class A Ordinary Shares are fully paid and non-assessable.
 To the extent they are issued, certificates representing Class A Ordinary Shares are issued in registered form.